The Science Behind Hug Blankets and Gentle Pressure Stimulation

 “Children with attention deficit hyperactivity disorder (ADHD) have a harder time with self-control, especially when it comes to paying attention and sitting still.
 This can cause problems at school or at home, and it can impact their learning, as well as their relationships with friends and family,” said Dr. Levinson.

 By activating the sense of touch, it is possible for hug blankets to sometimes keep children from becoming distracted by other sensory stimuli, such as sounds coming from their various surroundings.
 Keeping focus may help improve attention, remain on task, stay in their seats, and fidget less.
-If your child does not want to use a hug or weighted blanket in class, you a weighted vest is another option, which works similarly.
+If your child does not want to use a hug or weighted blanket in class, a weighted vest is another option, which works similarly.

 Autism (affects around 1 in 60 children in the US)